 People read most quickly when they can go straight down the line.
 If the form requires eyes to dart from one part of the page to another, readers will quickly lose interest.
 Keep your form looking sharp with left alignment all the way down.

 The last thing you want is people failing to complete a form just because they don’t know when it’s going to end.
-Show progress at the top as people fill out answers either in number of questions format or in percentage completed.
+Show progress at the top as people fill out answers either in the number of questions format or in percentage completed.
 This will free people from worrying about how long the form will take to fill out and allow them time to give the most accurate, straightforward answers.

 Believe it or not, asking people to fill out a form is an opportunity for brand messaging.
 People who choose to fill out a form, whether it’s a customer service survey or a potential product survey, are deciding to engage with your business and brand.
-Keep this in mind and design forms that integrate your company branding such as colors, text, and logo.
+Keep this in mind and design forms that integrate your company brandings such as colors, text, and logo.

 Make It Mobile Friendly